HelenMakarchuk/CRM/README.md

 - Mobile platform requirements: Android 4.0.3 - Android 8.0

 Desktop app:
-- OS requirements: Windows 10
+- OS requirements: Windows 10 (Build 16299)

 This application is my introduction to the Xamarin framework, so feel free to use the information from my profile to send a bug, issue or advice.